JediJeremy/libuavesp/README.md

   tcp_debug = new TCPNode(67,&uav_node,true,nullptr);
 }
 ```
+It is entirely appropriate for a device to run multiple UAVNode interface objects for different hardware interfaces.

 The UAVNode and TCPNode objects need to be polled during the Arduino Loop function, preferably at a high rate to handle
 all the network traffic.